 Currently, Trafford offers two sizes: 8 ½ x 8 ½ and 8 ½ x 11 inches.
 Our 8 ½ x 11 is a portrait-oriented book, where the binding is on the long side.
 We currently do not publish landscape-oriented books.
 If you had a landscape-oriented book in mind, contact a representative to learn how we might be able to adapt your material to one of our available sizes.

-Please note that when we refer to a “page”, we are talking about one side of the paper.
-A 4-page book, for example, would appear to contain 2 pieces of paper, but since we print on both sides of that paper, there are actually 4 pages of content.
+Color books can be printed with as few as 24 pages and as many as 480 pages.
+Please note that when we refer to a page we are talking about one side of the paper.
+A 24 page book, for example, would appear to contain 12 pieces of paper.
+But since we print on both sides of that paper, there are actually 24 pages of content.

 Color Book Pricing

 Color books are more expensive to make than black & white books, and this is reflected in the book pricing options.
 The more pages your color book has, the higher its selling price options will be, especially through the retail channel.
 For this reason, you might want to keep your color book’s page count as low as possible.
 If you’re publishing a children’s book, we strongly recommend keeping between 24 and 480 pages in order to price your book competitively.